MrFriendCS/MrFriendCS.github.io/higher/ddd/H-DDD-Santa-Gifts/instructions.md

 ```

 {:start="16"}
-16. Display the full details from `Child` and `Gift` of the newly naughty children.
+16. Display all the details from `Child` and `Gift` of the newly naughty children.
 Sort forenames alphabetically, and then childID from smallest to largest.

 17. Naugthy children get a lump of coal.
 Who is getting the most, and how many lumps will they get?